AI-Maker-Space/The-AI-Engineer-Challenge/frontend/README.md

 Open `http://localhost:3000`.

 #### Using the App
-- Paste your OpenAI API key in the input.
+- Backend now reads `OPENAI_API_KEY` from environment, so the UI no longer asks for a key.
 - Adjust messages and model if desired.
 - Click Send.
 The response will stream into the transcript.